 - settlement proceeds for employment-related claims (unless the origin of the claim is non-taxable, as with a claim for lost wages in connection with a personal physical injury or sickness)

 In a personal injury case, it is common for a defendant to pay an agreed-upon amount in a settlement to compensate the plaintiff for their damages, or losses.
-In some rare cases, punitive damages may be awarded as well.
+In some cases, punitive damages may be awarded as well.

 Punitive damages usually serve the purpose of punishing the defendant, rather than compensating the victim, and generally speaking, they are treated as taxable.